isomerpages/moe-acsj/_our-school/School Rules.md

 </p>
 <ul data-tight="true" class="tight">
 <li>
-<p><strong>Pupils who are&nbsp;Singapore&nbsp;citizens must sing the National Anthem and take the Pledge at each Assembly.
-Pupils should take the Pledge with the right fist placed over the heart.</strong>
+<p><strong>Students who are&nbsp;Singapore&nbsp;citizens must sing the National Anthem and take the Pledge at each Assembly.
+Studentss should take the Pledge with the right fist placed over the heart.</strong>
 </p>
 </li>
 <li>
-<p>Pupils in the school campus are to stand at attention and face the flag
+<p>Students in the school campus are to stand at attention and face the flag
 poles once the National Anthem is played</p>
 </li>
 <li>
-<p>These ceremonies are to be taken seriously by all pupils, with due respect
+<p>These ceremonies are to be taken seriously by all students, with due respect
 given to the nation’s flag, anthem and pledge.</p>
 </li>
 </ul>